 What is rosacea?

-Red skin, nodules, heat build-up or stabbing pain are among the symptoms of rosacea (sometimes also spelled rosacea).
+Reddened skin, nodules, heat build-up or stabbing pain are among the symptoms of rosacea (sometimes also spelled rosacea).
 It is an inflammatory skin disease that affects the connective tissue.
 It is mostly limited to the face.
-The so-called efflorescences rarely occur on the neck and décolleté.
+The so-called efflorescences rarely appear on the neck and décolleté .

 How is rosacea different from couperose?

-First of all, that's good news.
+First of all, this is good news.
 Once you discover the red skin blossoms on you, that does not mean that they are now permanently with you.
-It will get better!
-The tricky thing is that this dermatosis is similar to other skin problems.
+It will be better!
+The trick, however, is that this dermatosis is similar to other skin problems.
 It is often treated too late or completely wrong.
 You'll soon see why...

 The preliminary stage of rosacea

-Your skin reddens suddenly for no particular reason?
+Your skin suddenly turns red for no particular reason?
 This redness occurs in the initial phase, especially on the cheeks, nose, chin and in the middle of the forehead.
 Spicy food, hot drinks, alcohol or stress are often the triggers.

 Rosacea grade 1 (couperose)